ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 ## Operation
 {: #hcxclient-migrations-operation}

-Use the HCX web UI snap-in portal or the vSphere Web Client contextual extension menus to initiate a cross-cloud vMotion.
+Use the HCX web UI snap-in portal or the VMware vSphere® Web Client contextual extension menus to initiate a cross-cloud vMotion.
 In either case, the same migration wizard comes up.
 For the contextual menus, only a single VM is selected for migration operations.
 For the portal, multiple VMs can be selected.

 Reverse migrating VMs is only possible from the web UI portal that uses the **Reverse migration** checkbox in the HCX Migration wizard.